edithturn/hands-on-to-docker/Readme.md

 # Check your image in DockerHub: https://hub.docker.com/
 ```

-- Dockerizing our web application
+- Dockerizing our web application (OPTIONAL)

 ```Dockerfile
 # Use an official Node runtime as the parent image